George Mavrikos: Biography

+and agricultural machinery, while during the same period, as a worker student, he studied at the Faculty of Law of the Aristotle University of Thessaloniki.

-George Mavrikos comes from the island of Skyros, a small island in the North Aegean Sea of two thousand citizens.
-His parents were farmers.
-He lived in Skyros until he was 15 years old (1950-1965) and then he moved in Athens.
-He got involved in the grass-root movement from his school years.
-During the 7 years of dictatorship in Greece (1967-1974) he was fired twice from his work in textile factories due to his trade union and political action.
+During the 7 years of dictatorship in Greece (1967–1974) he was fired twice from his work in textile factories due to his trade union and political action.
 He participated in November 1973 in the Polytechnic uprising of students against the dictatorship in which 27 militants were killed by the guns of the army and the police.
 He was then arrested by the police.

-He worked for 14 years in big factory of agricultural machinery where he was elected chairman of the workers union.
-In 1982 he was elected as organizational secretary of the Athens Labor Center (EKA).
+While he was working for 11 years in the big factory of agricultural machinery, he was elected chairman of the workers union.
+He started from the base,from the factories, elected by grassroot Committees within workplaces to rise step by step to the highest positions of responsibility.
+This endowed him with the experience and knowledge that comes from direct,daily contact with ordinary workers and their problems.
+In 1976, he was elected to the leadership of the Athens Private Employees’ Union and later became President of the Union.
+In 1982 he was elected as organizational secretary of the Athens Labor Center (EKA), which was and is the largest Departmental Union in Greece.

 During 1985–1986 he studied in the Faculty of Political and Social Sciences in Moscow.

-He was a member of the European Social Fund in the European Union representing the Greek General Confederation of Labour (GSEE).
-From 1993 to 1998 he was elected General Secretary of the Greek General Confederation of Labour (GSEE).
-He was also for 10 years President of the Institute of Greek Trade Union Movement History (ARISTOS).
+From 1993 to 1998 he was elected general secretary of the Greek General Confederation of Labour (GSEE).
+He was also for 10 years president of the Institute of Greek Trade Union Movement History (ARISTOS).

+During 1999–2007 he headed PAME (All Workers Militant Front).
+Because of his trade union and political action he has been brought to the employers and government court many times.

+From 2007 until 2013 he was elected Member of the Hellenic Parliament with the Communist Party of Greece.